rudi-c/rudi-c.github.io/_posts/2014-08-08-compiler-optimization-i.md

 layout: post
 type: post
 disqus: y
-status: draft
 ---

 "Foundations of Sequential Programs" is a second-year course at University of Waterloo, which teaches how high-level imperative programs are understood, compiled and ultimately translated into machine code.
 The course begins with an introduction to writing in MIPS assembly, assemblers and linkers.
 Then, it moves on the parsers and ends with compiling a (very small) subset of C++.

 The best part of the course is the compiler optimization contest that concludes it.
-The goal is to make the compiler required for the last three assignments produce the smallest machine code for a hidden input program (it is much easier to evaluate which code is smallest than which code is fastest).
+The goal is to extend our compiler to produce the smallest machine code for a hidden input program (it is much easier to evaluate which code is smallest than which code is fastest).
 This post is a log (written after the contest) of how I got 2nd place.

 *Note : This contest happens every time the course is offered, but I am not too concerned about publicizing my solution.
 The core of it (SSA + register allocation) is difficult enough that anyone capable of implementing it should be able to achieve a high score in the contest without my help.*